2:00PM Water Cooler 7/19/2024

 “Some way he make himself all soft like a blob of jelly and surround me so nasty.
 Then he gets wet all over like with green slime.
 So I guess he come to some kinda awful climax.” –William Burroughs, Naked Lunch

 Lambert here: I don’t have a dog in this fight, as I’ve said.
 After all, Biden, on my Covid beat, slaughtered hundreds of thousands of people with his policy of mass infection without mitigation.
 And that’s before we get to brinkmanship with nuclear powers (but yes, Lina Khan).
-On the other hand, the Democrats seeking to defenestrate Biden — and who, three years ago, in one of life’s little ironies, installed him, optimized the primary to elect him, and who, until a few days ago, serviced and defended him — are absolutely a wretched hive of scum and villainy, and the Democrat Party would be far better off if a cleansing fire from Heaven burnt away these podcasters, pundits, strategists, intelligence assets, donors, Flexians, and ice cream connoisseurs, along with the Wizard of Kalorama™ and his entourage.
+On the other hand, the Democrats seeking to defenestrate Biden — and who, three years ago, in one of life’s little ironies, installed him, optimized the primary to nominate him, and who, until a few days ago, serviced and defended him — are absolutely a wretched hive of scum and villainy, and the Democrat Party would be far better off if a cleansing fire from Heaven burnt away these Flexians — podcasters, pundits, strategists, intelligence assets — along with donors, ice cream connoisseurs, and the Wizard of Kalorama™ with his entourage.
 Perhaps — to shift metaphors — if these barnacles and parasites were scraped off the hull, the good ship Democrat could make some headway.
+Indeed, the Wretched Hive has form:

 Lambert still here: Yesterday, I questioned Pelosi’s strategic genius, based on questions of the calendar.
 However, “The purpose of a system is what it does,” says Stafford Beer, designer of the Cybersim system for Allende (“There is ‘no point in claiming that the purpose of a system is to do what it constantly fails to do'”).
 If the outcome of the past few week’s machinations is Kamala coronated, and not elected, then that was the system’s purpose and Pelosi’s intent (as well as Obama’s), and probably has been a long time (note that pushing the calendar to the breaking point optimizes for a coronation, because there’s no time to put together an open convention).

 Lambert here, ordering up strong drink: For a long time, I’ve examined the structure of the Democrat Party (without coming to a definitive conclusion, along with the many political scientists over the years who have also not come to a conclusion).
-However, one constant slogan/maxim/nugget of wisdom is that “the party decides” (and not, say, the donors).
-Should the “Wretched Hive” (see above) succeed in defenestrating Biden, we might revise that slogan to read “The Inner Party” decides; it is not at all clear to me that the ground troops — the precinct captains, the election officers, the organizers, loyalists generally — want to replace Biden.
+However, one constant slogan/maxim/nugget of wisdom is that “the Party decides” (and not, say, the donors).
+Should the “Wretched Hive” (see above) succeed in defenestrating Biden, we might revise that slogan to read “The inner Party decides”; it is not at all clear to me that the ground troops — the precinct captains, the election officers, the organizers, the door-knockers, volunteers and loyalists generally — want to replace Biden.
 The anecdotes I have seen argue the reverse, as does the fact that only 36% of House electeds were willing to sign on to the letter that Wretched Hive was privately circulating.
 So we would have a wonderfully clarifying operational defintion of “our democracy.”

-Lambert, pounding one back: If I were Biden, I’d be in Gotterdammerüng mode, and if I wanted to cut a deal with these backstabbing weasels, this would be it: The convention will nominate me (“I have done the state some service, and they know ‘t”), at which point I will graciously refuse the nomination, opening the convention.
+Lambert, pounding one back: If I were Biden, I’d be in Gotterdämmerung mode, and if I wanted to cut a deal with these backstabbing weasels, this would be it: The convention will nominate me (“I have done the state some service, and they know ‘t”), at which point I will graciously refuse the nomination, opening the convention to nominations from the floor.
 Presumably the Wretched Hive will have wired everything up by that point, so the convention won’t be open at all, and so be it.

 The DNC